Introductory Grade - for ages 5 to 10 years

-The Introductory Grade is a very basic set routine of standard drills that act as an introduction to marching prior to entering the competitive Under 12 Grade.
+The Introductory Grade is marching for the beginner.
+It teaches the basic skills and a simplified routine in a non-competitive grade and acts as an introduction to marching prior to entering the competitive Under 12 Grade.

-The Under 12 Grade is the earliest competitive marching grade for marchers aged 7-12 years.
+The Under 13 Grade is the earliest competitive marching grade for marchers aged 7-12 years.
+It is a more skilled level and more disciplined grade comprising a set format of a technical drill routine and an own choice display routine.

 Masters Grade - for those 30 years and over